McNopper/OpenGL/GLUS/README.txt

 GLUS - Modern OpenGL, OpenGL ES and OpenVG Utilities:
 -----------------------------------------------------

-How to build GLUS:
+How to build GLUS and the examples:

 1. Install Eclipse IDE for C/C++ Developers and a GNU Compiler Collection for your operating system.
-   For building with Visual C++ 2012, CMake and the Windows SDK 8.1 are needed.
+   For building with Visual C++ 2013, CMake and the Windows SDK 8.1 are needed.
 2. Import GLUS as an existing project.
 3. Set the build configuration in Eclipse to your operating system.
 4. Build GLUS.
+5. Import an example as an existing project.
+6. Set the build configuration of the example in Eclipse to your operating system.
+7. Build the example.
+8. The executable is located in the Binaries or VG_Binaries folder.

 If you get build errors: